 About Frank Lloyd Wright

-Frank Lloyd Wright was 70 years old when he first came to Taliesin West.
+Frank Lloyd Wright was 70 years old when he first came to Arizona.
 The location, now very much a part of Scottsdale, was out in the boonies and much undeveloped when he arrived.

 Interestingly he never spent one day in summer on the property.
 He would end up spending seven months a year in Arizona and five months at his home and school in Spring Green, Wisconsin.